EU halts Palestine aid as Israel cuts Gaza off

 Some 600 Palestinians have so far been killed by Israeli fire, Gaza health authorities said on Monday afternoon.

 The massacre is seeing the Israeli government asked hard questions how Hamas duped its fearsome intelligence services, while pretending to seek better job opportunities for Gaza citizens in Israel in recent times.
-There are also an unknown number of Israeli hostages being held in Gaza, complicating Israel's military strategy and response.
+There are also an unknown number of Israeli hostages being held in Gaza, complicating Israel's military tactics.

-Várhelyi also promised a root-and-branch review of EU funds.
+Várhelyi promised a root-and-branch review of EU funds.

 These are meant to pay for essential things such as food for vulnerable Palestinian families, healthcare services, water sanitation, electricity projects, and some civil servants' salaries.